-Until the consummation of the Public Offering, our only sources of liquidity were an initial purchase of Founder Shares for \$25,000 by the Sponsor, and a total of \$225,000 (out of \$300,000 that was available) loaned by the Sponsor (\$175,000 of which was outstanding at June 30, 2016).
+Until the consummation of the Public Offering, our only sources of liquidity were an initial purchase of Founder Shares for \$25,000 by the Sponsor, and a total of \$225,000 (out of \$300,000 that was available) loaned by the Sponsor.
 This Note was non-interest bearing and was paid in full on July 20, 2016 in connection with closing of the Public Offering.

-Subsequent to June 30, 2016, on July 20, 2016, we consummated our Public Offering in which we sold 40,250,000 Units at a price of \$10.00 per Unit (including the full exercise of the underwriter's overallotment option) generating gross proceeds of \$402,500,000 before underwriting discounts and expenses.
+On July 20, 2016, we consummated our Public Offering in which we sold 40,250,000 Units at a price of \$10.00 per Unit (including the full exercise of the underwriter's overallotment option) generating gross proceeds of \$402,500,000 before underwriting discounts and expenses.
 The Sponsor purchased an aggregate of 6,700,000 warrants at a price of \$1.50 per warrant in a private placement that occurred simultaneously with the Public Offering.
 In connection with the Public Offering, we incurred offering costs of \$22,697,678 (including an underwriting discount of \$8,050,000 and a Deferred Discount of \$14,087,500).
 Other incurred offering costs consisted principally of formation and preparation fees related to the Public Offering.
-A total of \$402,500,000 of the net proceeds from the Public Offering and the Private Placement were deposited in a trust account established for the benefit of our public stockholders.
+A total of \$402,500,000 of the net proceeds from the Public Offering and the Private Placement were deposited in a Trust account established for the benefit of our public stockholders.

-Prior to the completion of our initial business combination, we will have available to us the approximately \$1,200,000 of proceeds held outside the trust account.
+Prior to the completion of our Initial Business Combination, we will have available to us the \$1,037,822 of cash and cash equivalents on our balance sheet.
 We will use these funds to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a business combination.
-We are also entitled to up to \$1,000,000 in interest from the trust account to be used for working capital purposes.
-The amount of interest available to us from the trust account may be less than \$1,000,000 as a result of the current interest rate environment.
+We are also entitled to up to \$1,000,000 in interest from the Trust Account to be used for working capital purposes.
+The amount of interest available to us from the Trust Account may be less than \$1,000,000 as a result of the current interest rate environment.
+As of September 30, 2016 our interest income in the Trust Account is \$93,223.

-In order to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
-If we complete our initial business combination, we would repay such loaned amounts.
-In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
+In order to fund working capital deficiencies or finance transaction costs in connection with an intended Initial Business Combination, our Sponsor or an affiliate of our Sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
+If we complete our Initial Business Combination, we would repay such loaned amounts.
+In the event that our Initial Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts but no proceeds from our Trust Account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.50 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.
 The terms of such loans by our officers and directors, if any, have not been determined and no written agreements exist with respect to such loans.
-We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+We do not expect to seek loans from parties other than our Sponsor or an affiliate of our Sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our Trust Account.